-Earlier this year, Kunstverein Neukölln (Art Society Neukölln) presented an exhibition at Kunstraum t27 that featured selected works of four artists who consciously reorientated themselves over the course of their careers.
-Reflecting the motto of the art festival ’48 Hours Neukölln’, which in 2013 ran under the motto “Change of perspective”, the “Stoffwechsel” (Metabolism) exhibition illustrated the respective origins and progresses of the changes the artists had gone through in their work.
-The above photo shows a part “Transit” by Nina Neumaier, published with kind permission of the artist.
+Back in 2013, Kunstverein Neukölln (Art Society Neukölln) presented an exhibition at Kunstraum t27 that featured selected works of four artists who consciously reorientated themselves over the course of their careers.
+Reflecting the motto of the art festival “48 Hours Neukölln”, which ran under the motto “Change of perspective” that year, the “Stoffwechsel” (Metabolism) exhibition illustrated the respective origins and progresses of the changes the artists had gone through in their work.
+The above photo shows a part of “Transit” by Nina Neumaier, published with kind permission of the artist.

 Reverse glass painting

-The word ‘transit’ will forever remind me of the many times my family travelled to or through the German Democratic Republic (GDR) and of the experiences we made at the inner-German border.
+The word “transit” will forever remind me of the many times my family travelled to or through the German Democratic Republic (GDR), and of the experiences we made at the inner-German border.
 My strongest memories are of the border crossings at Dreilinden and Bornholmer Straße.
-The latter is located close to the neighbourhood I recently moved back to, reminding me of the times when we entered East Berlin, and later were able to witness East Germans pouring over the border in November 1989 (see video below).
+The latter is nearby the neighbourhood I grew up in, and living there again for several months in 2013 reminded me of the times we entered East Berlin there, and of that incredible day we witnessed East Germans pouring over the border in November 1989.